Course detail

 FSI-1KD Acad. year: 2025/2026 Winter semester

 The constructive geometry course summarizes and clarifies basic geometric concepts, including basic geometric projections, and introduces students to some types of projections, their properties and applications.
-Emphasis is placed on Monge projections and orthogonal axonometry.
+Emphasis is placed on orthogonal axonometry.
 The basics of plane kinematic geometry are also presented.
 A large part of the course is devoted to the representation of curves and surfaces of engineering practice and some necessary constructions such as plane sections and intersections.

 The constructions are complemented by modeling in Rhinoceros software.